 Character – Georgia Highlands College serves as a point of access to higher education in Northwest Georgia.
 Founded in 1970 as a two-year institution of the University System of Georgia, the college is non-residential and maintains six sites in Rome, Cartersville, Marietta, Dallas and Douglasville.
-In 2011, the Board of Regents approved a sector change to state college, a designation that means GHC can begin to offer a limited number of baccalaureate degrees.
-A Bachelor of Science in nursing has been identified as the first such degree.
-The first class to pursue the BSN will begin classes fall 2013.
+In 2011, the Board of Regents approved a sector change to state college, and GHC began to offer a limited number of baccalaureate degrees.
+A Bachelor of Science in nursing was identified as the first such degree with a Bachelor of Science degree in dental hygiene to begin Summer 2015.
 Other four-year programs that meet the demands of GHC’s service area will be added during the next decade.

 Locations – To meet the needs of Northwest Georgia’s growing population, the college has expanded from its original, founding location in Floyd County to five other teaching sites.
 Health Sciences are housed in a historic building in downtown Rome; Cartersville claims the highest enrollment at a campus opened in 2005 on Route 20; the Marietta site is hosted on the campus of Southern Polytechnic State University; Dallas opened on the town square in the fall of 2009 in Winn Building, donated by Paulding County; Douglasville originally utilized space graciously offered by Chapel Hill High School.
 A new facility opened fall 2010 in Douglasville on Stewart Parkway.

 Enrollment – Enrollment for fall 2011 was 5,529 (36 percent men and 64 percent women) from several eastern Alabama counties and 67 counties in Georgia.

 Faculty – 139 full-time faculty, supported by nine librarians, plus adjunct faculty.